qwtel/base64-encoding/README.md

 Fast Base64 encoding and decoding powered by WebAssembly.

-Both API and implementation likely to change before the 1.0.0 release.
-{:.note}

 This library is modeled after the WHATWG `TextEncoder` and `TextDecoder` API, providing a `Base64Encoder` and `Base64Decoder` class.